Rose Iovannone, Ph.D.

-Dr. Rose Iovannone is an Assistant Professor in the college of the Florida Mental Health Institute, Department of Child and Family Studies, Florida Center for Inclusive Communities (FCIC) at the University of South Florida in Tampa.
+Dr. Rose Iovannone is a Research Assistant Professor in the College of Behavioral & Community Sciences, Department of Child and Family Studies, Florida Center for Inclusive Communities (FCIC) at the University of South Florida in Tampa.
 She received her PhD in Educational Psychology from the University of Houston.
 Her Master’s and Bachelor’s degrees are in Special Education.

 Dr. Iovannone previously served as the assistant director for the Center for Autism and Related Disabilities (CARD).
 Currently, she is the Director of a federally-funded Behavior Research Center, the Prevent-Teach-Reinforce (PTR) Project.
 She also serves as the co-principal investigator in the Professional Development in Autism (PDA) project.
 She has extensive experience in working with individuals with autism and other developmental disabilities, learning disabilities and emotional disabilities.
 Her principal activities and research interests have been in the areas of autism and related disabilities, functional behavior assessment and positive behavior supports, augmentative/alternative communication, and assessment/evaluation.